 2019 was a booming year for e-commerce.
 China raised the limit on cross-border online purchases, as well as expanded its list of duty-free goods.
 The government raised the annual quota on cross-border e-commerce purchases for individual buyers from 20,000 to 26,000 yuan.
 The limit on a single transaction was raised from 2,000 to 5,000 yuan or $723 dollars.

-Growing consumption of consumer electronics requires new technologies
+Growing consumption of consumer electronics in China requires new technologies

 When it comes to the best domestic mobile phone brand, many people will think of Huawei.
 Since 2017, Huawei continues to maintain leading position in China’s smartphone market, with a year-on-year increase of 23.4%.